In This Article

 The Lepide Data Security Platform provides a variety of features for effectively safeguarding Active Directory Groups.
 The platform uses advanced algorithms to monitor and analyze user behavior, detecting any unusual patterns that may jeopardize data security.
 It is also capable of identifying risky user actions and sending real-time notifications to administrators regarding potential security threats.
 The platform will scan your repositories and classify sensitive data as it is found, as well as classify data at the point of creation/modification.
 Furthermore, it determines the number of privileged users and recognizes those with excessive permissions, empowering administrators to take the necessary steps.
 The platform also automates the management of inactive user accounts, mitigating the risk of unauthorized access.
 By setting threshold alerts, administrators can receive instant notifications when specific conditions are met, enabling proactive security monitoring.
 Lastly, the platform facilitates the easy reversal of unauthorized or unwanted changes made to Active Directory and Group Policy, allowing administrators to uphold the integrity of their systems.

-If you’d like to see how the Lepide Data Security Platform can help you secure and manage your Active Directory Groups, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you secure and manage your Active Directory Groups, schedule a demo with one of our engineers.

 Popular Blog Posts